-A student is allowed to keep term for Semester III if he/she has a backlog of not more than eight courses (Theory as well as Practical) in Semester I and Semester I together
+A student is allowed to keep term for Semester III if he/she has a backlog of not more than eight courses (Theory as well as Practical courses) in Semester I and Semester II together.

-A student shall be allowed to keep term for Semester V, if he/she has a backlog of not more than eight courses (Theory as well as Practical) in Semester III and IV together and should pass all the subjects of Semester I and Semester II.
+A student shall be allowed to keep term for Semester V, if he/she has a backlog of not more than 5 courses in Semester III and IV together and should pass all the courses of Semester I and Semester II.